-- Foregone construction in public space.
-(DCMR 12- 3202.4.2.5) - Signs for churches or non-profit institutions in public space.
-(DCMR 12-3107.9.5.4 and 3107.9.5.5) - Refrigeration systems that extend beyond building restriction lines or into public space.
-(DCMR 12-120.2.2.1)
+- Foregone construction in public space (DCMR 12- 3202.4.2.5). - Church bulletins or non-profit organization nameplates in public space (DCMR 12-N101.9.5.3 and N101.9.5.4).

 Decisions of the Public Space Committee are final.
 The use of public space or the area beyond a building restriction line are considered a privilege and is not allowed by right.
-For additional information about the Public Space Committee, or to electronically receive Public Space Committee informational notices, send requests to: publicspace.committee@dc.gov. the Downtown Streetscape Area.
-(DCMR 24-1108.1 and 1108.10)
+For additional information about the Public Space Committee, or to electronically receive Public Space Committee informational notices, send requests to: publicspace.committee@dc.gov (DCMR 24-1108.1 and 1108.10).